rahul-raj/Java-Deep-Learning-Cookbook/01_Introduction to Deep Learning in Java/02_Determine the right network type to solve the problem/README.md

-Although there are multiple ways to perform a single task, here are the few of the commonly used network architectures:
+Although there are multiple ways to perform a single task, here are few of the commonly used network architectures:

 | Problem  | Core Architecture |
 |--|--|